Prototype-Guided Robust Learning against Backdoor Attacks: Experiments

-\myparagraph{Defense Settings.} In our methods, the model is trained for 55 epochs, and the optimizer is based on Adam with $lr$ gradually decreasing from 0.01 to 0.0001 via a cosine annealing schedule.
+We perform ablation studies to check the influence of optimal transport (OT), and then further determine the values of two hyper-parameters $\tau$ and $|D_{val}|$.
+Specifically, the ablation study is evaluated to defend against the Pattern attack with $\alpha=0.05$.
+The feature extractor $s$ is based on ResNet18 with feature dimension $d = 128$.
+The classifier $l$ comprises a single FC layer followed by a softmax activation.
+During the training, the model is trained for 55 epochs, and the optimizer is based on Adam with \learningrate~gradually decreasing from 0.01 to 0.0001 via a cosine annealing schedule.
 The first 5 epochs are a warm-up, training the model solely on $D_{val}$.
-In the weight estimation, we use UMAP to reduce the feature dimension to $d_1^{'}=10$.
+In the weight estimation, we use UMAP to reduce the feature dimension to $d^{'}=10$.
 The momentum parameter is set as $\lambda=0.5$ for weight update.
 Similar as \cite{CaronMMGBJ20}, $\epsilon$ is set to a small value as $0.05$ for Equation \ref{eq:ot1}.
-The frequency of weight estimation is every 5 epochs to update the weights.
-We also exploit data augmentations to enhance our PGRL.
-Specifically, for each sample, we generate $n_{aug}$ augmented samples and calculate a more robust pseudo-label via majority voting.
-If this pseudo-label is consistent with its label, all augmented samples are used in the WCE loss.
-In Appendix \ref{ap:ablation}, we perform the ablation studies on how to choose the three key hyper-parameters of our method: $\tau$, $|D_{val}|$, and $n_{aug}$.
-Based on the results, we set $\tau$ such that $Pr(Q > \tau) = 0.9$, $|D_{val}| = 100$, and $n_{aug} = 6$ for all subsequent experiments.
-More implementation details of 8 existing defenses are described in Appendix~\ref{ap:related}, respectively.
+The frequency of weight estimation is every 5 epochs.